 Whilst you’re here, walk between the courtyards and keep your eyes peeled for the beautifully carved ceilings.
 The palace is huge.

-Just remember to book your tickets online before your visit.
+Just remember to book these skip-the-line tickets before your visit.
 Honestly, you’ll hate queuing for hours in the glaring Spanish sun.

 2.)
 Seville Cathedral